 Trailers | 242 | 893 | NA |

-Having a HSRP is mandatory for two and four wheeler vehicles in UP.
-To apply for a high security number plate (HSRP) in UP, follow these steps:
+Having an HSRP is mandatory for two and four-wheeler vehicles in UP.
+To apply for a high-security number plate (HSRP) in UP, follow these steps:

 Having a third party insurance for your vehicle is mandatory in UP.
-Purchasing vehicle insurance in UP online is a simple process:
+Purchasing car insurance or bike insurance in UP online is a simple process:

 Currently there are 77 RTOs running in UP.